 I’ve never visited the Laleli Mosque in the past.
 Actually, I don’t think that I’ve ever seen it before, despite the fact that it is very close to the Grand Bazaar.

-In fact, when you are in front of the Grand Bazaar, close to the Bayezid Mosque and then you start walking down the Ordu street, you arrive to the Laleli Mosque.
+In fact, when you are in front of the Grand Bazaar, close to the Bayezid Mosque and you start walking down the Ordu street, you will arrive to the Laleli Mosque.

 And if you continue to walk, you will arrive to one more Ottoman imperial mosque that I will mention in this post.
 Ottoman imperial mosques are all over Istanbul.

-Sultan Mustafa III ordered construction of this mosque in the Ottoman Baroque style.
+Sultan Mustafa III ordered construction of this mosque in Ottoman Baroque style.

 The mosque was completed in 1764, destroyed in fire in 1783 and it was immediately rebuilt.

-The fire destroyed a madrasa in 1911.
-The construction work on nearby Ordu street destroyed other structures of the original complex.
+The fire of 1911 destroyed the madrasa within the complex.
+Finally, the construction work on nearby Ordu street destroyed other structures of the original complex.

 Regardless of its unfortunate history, the mosque is beautiful.
 It is smaller than other imperial mosques.

 Most importantly, if you go there you will be able to enjoy in its relative tranquillity, as there are no tourists.
-At least, there were no one there when I visited this mosque.
+At least, there were none when I visited this mosque.

 Like all other mosques, its interior decoration is stunning.